Nani8501/solar11.github.io/README.md

 ## About the Author

-This web page was created by [Your Name].
+This web page was created by [Jagadeesh Kokkula].

 ## License